Battle of Chantilly: Aftermath

 That night, Longstreet arrived to relieve Jackson's troops and to renew the battle in the morning.
 The lines were so close that some soldiers accidentally stumbled into the camps of the opposing army.
 The Union army withdrew to Germantown and Fairfax Court House that night, followed over the next few days by retreating to the defenses of Washington.
 The Confederate cavalry attempted a pursuit but failed to cause significant damage to the Union army.

 The fighting was tactically inconclusive.
 Although Jackson's turning movement was foiled and he was unable to block the Union retreat or destroy Pope's army, National Park Service historians count Chantilly as a strategic Confederate victory because it neutralized any threat from Pope's army and cleared the way for Lee to begin his Maryland Campaign.
 The Confederates claimed a tactical victory as well because they held the field after the battle.
-Two Union generals were killed, while one Confederate brigade commander was killed.
-Pope, recognizing the attack as an indication of continued danger to his army, continued his retreat to the fortifications around Washington, D.C.
+Two Union generals were killed, Pope, recognizing the attack as an indication of continued danger to his army, continued his retreat to the fortifications around Washington, D.C.
 Lee began the Maryland Campaign, which culminated in the Battle of Antietam, after Pope retreated from Virginia.
 The Army of the Potomac, under Maj.
 Gen. George B. McClellan, absorbed the forces of Pope's Army of Virginia, which was disbanded as a separate army.